exercism/python/concepts/numbers/about.md

 Python fully supports arithmetic between these different number types, and will convert narrower numbers to match their less narrow counterparts when used with the binary arithmetic operators (`+`, `-`, `*`, `/`, `//`, and `%`).

 ### Addition and subtraction

-Addition and subtraction act like in normal math.
+Addition and subtraction operators behave as they do in normal math.
-If atleast one of the operands is a `float`, the other will be converted to a `float` as well.
+If one or more of the operands is a `float`, the remaining `int`s will be converted to `float`s as well:
-Otherwise both operands will be converted to `ints`:

 ```python
 >>> 5 - 3